bigdata-i523/hid327/notebook.md

 * 11/12/17 Conducted research for my Project, took notes on resources, and outlined my paper.
 * 11/14/17 Began writing Project.
 My project is a paper only, no programming.
 * 11/16/17 Continued to write on project.
 About 33% complete at this time.
+* 11/24/17 Continued to write on project.
+* 11/25/17 Continued to write on project.
+* 11/26/17 Continued to write on project.
+* 11/27/17 Continued to write on project.
+* 11/28/17 Continued to write on project.
+* 11/30/17 Continued to write on project.
+* 12/01/17 Continued to write on project.
+* 12/02/17 Continued to write on project.
+Submitted project for preliminary review.